Chinese fans bowled over by U.S. professional wrestling

 "MORE VIOLENCE"

-The WWE moved into China in 2007, signing distribution agreements with 10 provincial television stations and video sites Tudou TUDO.N and Youku YOKU.N, giving it nationwide reach.
+The WWE moved into China in 2007, signing distribution agreements with 10 provincial television stations and video sites Tudou and Youku, giving it nationwide reach.
 Wells said growth in China has consistently been in "double digits".

 One Chinese microblog dedicated to WWE has more than 30,000 followers, and a search for WWE on Tudou returns more than 50,000 clips, some viewed more than a million times.